What is iCloud Keychain, and Is It a Good Password Manager?

 The following steps could be followed to set up iCloud Keychain on different devices if you chose not to do so when you first used your device.

-1. Go to the Apple menu and then System Preferences.
+- Go to the Apple menu and then System Settings.

-2. Click Apple ID and then iCloud on the sidebar.
-For macOS Mojave or earlier, click iCloud.
+- Click your name/Apple ID and then iCloud on the sidebar.

-Note that, on your iPhone, iPad, or iPod touch with iOS 13 or later, as well as on your Mac with macOS Catalina or later, two-factor authentication (2FA) is required to turn on iCloud Keychain.
+Note that modern Apple operating systems require two-factor authentication (2FA) to turn on iCloud Keychain.
 If you have not yet set up 2FA, then you will be prompted to update to 2FA now.

 If you were unable to turn on iCloud Keychain following these steps, then it is possible that your device does not meet the minimum system requirements for iCloud Keychain.